 Environmental values play an important role in Teosto’s operations, and our goal is to become a carbon-neutral organisation.
 We track the carbon footprint of our operations and offset the annual carbon dioxide emissions they cause.

-e strive to prevent and reduce the harmful impact of our operations on the environment and promote the sustainable use of natural resources.
+We strive to prevent and reduce the harmful impact of our operations on the environment and promote the sustainable use of natural resources.

 We cooperate broadly with the entire industry to promote the adoption of environmentally friendly ways of working in the music industry.
 We are part of the Finnish KEMUT network, the goal of which is to foster sustainable development in the music industry.
 We are committed to the live music climate roadmap, compiled by the network.
+Our carbon dioxide emissions have fallen to less than a quarter of the amount in 2018, which is when we started measuring our emissions.

 Use and recycling of materials